911±¬ÁÏ

 Management

 Leaf miners can be part of a healthy balanced garden, most species will have natural enemies including parasitoid wasps.
 Birds such as blue tits can sometimes open mines to consume the larvae within.
-On plants where leaves are to be consumed leaf miners can however, be difficult to tolerate.
+On plants where leaves are to be consumed leaf miners can be difficult to tolerate.

 Growing susceptible plants under insect barrier netting will prevent female flies laying eggs on the foliage.
 However, crop rotation must be practised otherwise adult flies may emerge from overwintered pupae in the soil and be trapped under the netting.